-2.3.4 Drinking Water Well MC Sampling and Characterization, 2004 - 2005
+2.3.4 Drinking Well MC Sampling and Characterization, 2004 - 2005

-USACE Wilmington District conducted a drinking water well sampling event in Camp Butner in August 2004 and documented findings in the Final Drinking Well Sampling Report (January 2005).
-All well samples were analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), pesticides/polychlorinated biphenyls (PCBs), explosives, target analyte (TAL) metals, total organic halogens, and total recoverable petroleum hydrocarbons (TRPH).
-Perchlorate was detected at concentrations that exceed project screening criteria in 12 of 23 drinking water wells at the Camp Butner FUDS MRA and two of eight drinking water wells within MRS-04.
-One homeowner with the highest perchlorate detection (10.3 ug/L) confirmed the use of Bulldog Soda fertilizer at his residence, which contains naturally occurring perchlorate.
+USACE Wilmington District conducted a drinking well sampling event in Camp Butner in August 2004 and documented findings in the Final Drinking Well Sampling Report (January 2005).
+The sampling effort included one sample location within MRS-06.
+All groundwater samples were analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), pesticides/polychlorinated biphenyls (PCBs), explosives, target analyte (TAL) metals, total organic halogens, and total recoverable petroleum hydrocarbons (TRPH).
+Perchlorate was detected in 12 of 23 drinking water wells at the Camp Butner FUDS MRA and 0 of 1 drinking water wells within MRS-06.
+The perchlorate detections were compared to the U.S. Environmental Protection Agency (USEPA) preliminary remediation goal (PRG) of 3.6 ug/L, with 2 of the 12 detections in the Camp Butner FUDS MRA and 0 of 1 detections within MRS-06 exceeding the PRG.
+One homeowner with the highest perchlorate detection (10.3 ug/L), confirmed the use of Bulldog Soda fertilizer at his residence, which contains naturally occurring perchlorate.

-Lead concentrations were detected at nine well locations during the drinking water well sampling activities.
+Lead concentrations were detected at nine well locations during the groundwater drinking water well sampling activities.
 Lead was detected at concentrations that exceeded the project screening criteria at one sample location.
 Lead typically adsorbs to the sediment, and these detected concentrations may have been the result of elevated turbidity present in the sample.
 Other potential sources of lead at the Camp Butner FUDS included munitions, water supply piping, gasoline, vehicle exhaust, and lead-based paint.
-Groundwater analytical results did not indicate that former DoD activities at the Camp Butner FUDS had impacted the groundwater quality; however, perchlorate and lead concentrations detected in the groundwater warranted supplemental investigation (HGL, 2016).
+Groundwater analytical results did not indicate that former DoD activities at the Camp Butner FUDS had impacted the groundwater quality; however, perchlorate and lead concentrations detected in the groundwater warranted supplemental investigation (HGL, 2016)..